DreamHollow/CMakeEasy/README.md

 **>CMake itself< is licensed under the OSI-approved BSD 3-clause License and is NOT public domain!!**

+** SFML is licensed under the zlib license and is NOT public domain! **

 *CMakeEasy* is a program that is designed to procedurally generate an automatic CMakeLists.txt file for inexperienced users who aren't familiar the format of CMake.
 As such, it should be known that the developers on this project are not necessarily associated with CMake.

 CMakeEasy runs best with CMake version 2.24.2 and may not work with older versions.

 Addendum: Because CMakeEasy requires access to your file system to work as intended, this program may ask for administrative rights.
-At this point in time, this is the only way to create the CMakeEasy binary for most systems.

 HOW IT WORKS
 ------------

-The program's design is extremely simple.

-CMakeEasy contains NO dependencies.
-Everything it needs is built-in directly.
+CMakeEasy now requires at least SFML 2.5.1 to work.
+This dependency is not provided by the project, but installation instructions and important information can be found at

 The program overall was designed for lightweight performance in mind.
-Most variable and data types used are meant to cosume as little memory as possible, while still providing optimal performance and safety.
+Most variable and data types used are meant to consume as little memory as possible, while still providing optimal performance and safety.

 It will take in raw text output provided by the user, configure it into a format for a CMakeLists.txt file, then produce the file in a directory.

-If you have difficulties compiling your program, please raise an issue to the CMakeEasy team.**
+**If you have difficulties compiling your program, please raise an issue to the CMakeEasy team.**

 This program currently has no dependencies and should work fine if all the relevant files are included.